 We had the opportunity to go check out the cat and dog areas at the sanctuary, so of course, I did.
 ENP Dogs was started as a result of the catastrophic floods in Bangkok in 2011.
 ENP volunteers rode boats down the streets helping the rescue effort and 155 were brought to the sanctuary.

-There are some large dog runs, enclosed outdoor areas, and some of the dogs do roam free.
+There are some large dog runs, and enclosed outdoor areas, and some of the dogs do roam free.
 A small animal hospital was built and a full-time vet supports the work.
 They now have over 400 living at the sanctuary (and they are adoptable!)

 I also got to talk with a volunteer.
-She shared that she works with dogs and cats for her profession so she was excited to get to work with elephants.
+She shared that she works with dogs and cats in her profession so she was excited to get to work with elephants.
 Given her experience, she was able to work directly with the elephants instead of doing work supporting the sanctuary overall.

 After lunch, we headed to the river to give an elephant a bath.
 Her handler offered her bananas while we sprayed her with buckets of water to remove the mud from her back.
 She repaid us not ten minutes after we were done by rolling in another big mud puddle.